How To Monitor Linux Servers Using Prometheus Node Exporter

 sudo useradd -rs /bin/false node_exporter

-Step 2: Create a node_exporter service file under systemd.
+Step 2: Create a node_exporter service file under systems.

 sudo vi /etc/systemd/system/node_exporter.service